platformbuilds/mirador-core/docs/index.md

 ## Overview

-MIRADORSTACK is an advanced observability platform that provides unified access to metrics, logs, traces, and correlation analysis across the entire VictoriaMetrics ecosystem.
+MIRADOR-CORE is an advanced observability platform that provides unified access to metrics, logs, traces, and correlation analysis across the entire VictoriaMetrics ecosystem.

 ### Key Features